scil/LaravelFly/readme.md

 - [x] db connection pool and redis connection pool.
 In `fly()` or `fly2()`, connections to be used would be fetched from pool, not inherit the same connections from request coroutine. code: `$this->connections[$childId] = [];` in ConnectionsTrait.php
 - [x] swoole redis driver
 - [ ] swoole redis driver: how to use `errMsg` `errCode`
-- [ ] event: wildcardsCache? keep in memory，no clean?
+- [ ] Cache for HasRelationships. disable and experimental, not ready
+- [x] Cache for RouteDependencyResolverTrait
 - [ ] Converting between swoole request/response and Laravel Request/Response
 - [ ] safe: auth, remove some props?